 - Men and women must be 18 years or older.
 For families, the head of household must be 18 years or older.
 (A family consists of at least one adult and one child.)

-- Complete a housing pre-screen and orientation.
+- Complete a housing pre-screen.

 - Provide a clean urinalysis and breathalyzer test.